EU Leaders Call Putin's Rubles-For-Gas Plan Breach Of Contract

 Zelenskiy added that NATO had yet to show what it can do to save people, "to show that this is indeed the most powerful defense alliance in the world."

-Biden, who is scheduled to take part in a European Union summit as well as a gathering of the Group of Seven industrialized states, used the occasion to slap sanctions on more than 400 Russian politicians, oligarchs, and companies over Moscow's unprovoked invasion of Ukraine.
+Biden, who is taking part in a European Union summit as well as a gathering of the Group of Seven industrialized states, used the occasion to slap sanctions on more than 400 Russian politicians, oligarchs, and companies over Moscow's unprovoked invasion of Ukraine.

 The U.S. Treasury said in a statement that the expanded list of those sanctioned includes dozens of Russian defense companies, 328 members of the Russian State Duma, and the head of Russia's largest financial institution, Sberbank.